Double White Dwarf Tides with Multi-messenger Measurements: Resolving Degeneracy Between Chirp Mass and Tides

 Additional information could be exploited to break the degeneracy between $\mathcal{M}$ and $r_{\rm tide}$.
 Radial velocity measurements from spectroscopy can be used to independently constrain orbital velocities and thus disentangle parameter degeneracy between orbital period, orbital separation, and masses.
 Getting radial velocity measurements from both stars requires the stars to be extraordinarily close in temperature so that both lines are detectable.
 This requires extremely tight fine tuning of star temperatures, and is usually impossible.
 Single radial velocity measurements using the 10m Keck telescope were used to analyze bright ZTF sources in \cite{Burdge_2020}, but the information was not sufficient to break this degeneracy.
 This degeneracy could be broken with higher precision single radial velocity measurements, but this would require a substantial amount of dedicated time on an extremely large telescope, which is often cost prohibitive.

 Alternatively, a coherent GW signal detected will provide this information.
-At a given orbital frequency $f$, the observed strain amplitude depends on the chirp mass $\mathcal{M}$, the luminosity distance to the source $d_L$, and the orbital inclination $\iota$, but is not affected by tidal interaction.
-For eclipsing DWDs, $\iota$ will be well determined.
-The luminosity distance $d_L$ can be extracted from the photometric magnitudes of the binary if temperature and radii are independently constrained by data.
+At a given orbital frequency $f$, the observed strain amplitude depends on the chirp mass $\mathcal{M}$, the luminosity distance to the source $d_L$, and the orbital inclination $\iota$, but is does not depend on $r_{\rm tide}$.
+For eclipsing DWDs, $\iota$ will be well determined by analysis of the electromagnetic (EM) lightcurve.
+The luminosity distance $d_L$ can be extracted from the photometric magnitudes of the binary if temperature and radii are independently constrained by full analysis of the lightcurve.
 For an eclipsing DWD system, surface temperatures can be measured with multi-band photometry and the radii of the WDs can be measured from the eclipse signals.

 In this work, we would like to compare two methods to break the degeneracy between $\mathcal{M}$ and $r_{\rm tide}$: one approach by directly measuring $\ddot{f}$ and the other multi-messenger approach by combining photometric and GW signals.
 Many eclipsing DWDs are or will be initially discovered in large-sky-coverage photometric cadence surveys, and for this reason, we consider the Vera C. Rubin Observatory (also known as LSST), a six-band flagship program which will survey roughly half of the sky over a decade \cite{lsstsciencebook}.
 By the time LISA is operational, this 10-year survey will have been carried out, and many eclipsing DWDs individually detectable with LISA will have their optical counterparts identified in LSST.
 However, LSST will have a 30-second exposure time for each image, which can partially smear out the eclipsing signal, whose duration can be as short as a few minutes.
 To explore the best chance at detecting $\ddot{f}$ with a good precision, we also consider HiPERCAM, an existing short-cadence camera that has been deployed on the 10.4-m Gran Telescopio Canarias (GTC) \cite{HiPERCAM}.
 In order to balance readout noise and shot noise, we assume 3 second visits as was done for HiPERCAM in \cite{Burdge_2020}.